 Action School Uniform

 Time Before, during and after school

-Movement Girls
+Girls

-Checked tunic/ Polo shirt and shorts
+Red Benowa polo shirt and bottle green shorts /skort

-Black shoes and laces or velco
+Black shoes and laces or Velcro

 Benowa socks

-Hair touching collar to be tied up with a green or red hair tie
+Hair touching collar is to be tied up with a green or red hair tie

-Studs or sleepers
+Studs or sleepers only

 Watch acceptable

 No other jewellery permitted, unless written exemption given by Principal

+Movement

 Boys

-Checked shirt and grey shorts/ Polo shirt and bottle green shorts
+Red Benowa polo shirt and bottle green shorts

-Black shoes and laces/velco
+Black shoes and laces/Velcro

 Benowa socks

-Hair touching collar to be tied up with a green or red hair tie
+Hair touching collar is to be tied up with a green or red hair tie

-Studs or sleepers
+Studs or sleepers only

 Watch acceptable

 No other jewellery permitted, unless approved religious jewellery

-Action Mobile Phones and Smart Watches Time At any time within the school day Movement Students must hand any mobile phone/smart watch device in at the office when arriving at school.
-Student will receive a paper receipt Student is to collect the device immediately after the home bell sounds at 2.55pm Students must line up silently in single file, with paper receipt ready to give to office staff This device must not be used on school grounds
+Action Mobile Phones, Smart Watches, Tablets

+Time At any time within the school day

+Movement Students must hand any mobile phone/smart watches or tablets in at the office when arriving at school.
+Student is to collect the device immediately after the home bell sounds at 2:55pm.
+Students must line up silently in single file to collect their phone.
+This device must not be used on school grounds.

-Action Handling of Money Time At any time within the school day Movement Money brought to school should not exceed \$10 (with the exception of special events like Book Fairs etc.) Money is for personal use only and is not to be shared or given to other students All items purchased must be from school-authorised bodies, such as tuckshop and student council etc.).
-Purchasing items directly from students is prohibited Items purchased are for personal use only and purchasing of items for other students is prohibited Money may be stored safely in pockets, in school bags or in the classroom Students are responsible for the safekeeping of their own money
+Action Handling of Money

+Time At any time within the school day

+Movement Money brought to school should not exceed \$10 (with the exception of special events like Book Fairs etc.).
+Money is for personal use only and is not to be shared or given to other students.
+All items purchased must be from school-authorised bodies, such as Tuckshop and student council etc.).
+Purchasing items directly from students is prohibited.
+Items purchased are for personal use only and purchasing of items for other students is prohibited.
+Money may be stored safely in pockets, in school bags or in the classroom.
+Students are responsible for the safe keeping of their own money.

-Whole School Playground Expectations
+Whole School playground Expectations

-Action Before School Procedure Time Between 8 am and 8:55am.
-Unless you're in a school program you are not allowed at school before 8am Movement 8am- 8:25am.
-Arrive at school and walk straight from the drop off point to the under covered area.
+Action Before School Procedure Time Between 8:00am and 8:55am.
+(Unless you are in a school program or OSHC, you are not allowed at school before 8:00am) Movement 8:00am - 8:25am Arrive at school and walk straight from the drop off point to the under covered area.
 Do not stop to put your bag away.
-Or, sit with your parent or guardian being actively supervised until 8:25am.
+Or sit with your parent or guardian being actively supervised until 8:25am.
 Sit quietly talking softly with peers until 8:25am.
 Walk to the area to put your bag away, when dismissed by the teacher on duty.
 Follow regular playground rules until the first bell.

-Action After School Procedure Time Between 2:55pm and 3:20pm Movement Ensure you have all the equipment you need to take home, before leaving the classroom Collect your bag and belongings If you are walking or bike riding home: leave the school grounds immediately If you are being collected by a parent/carer or high school sibling: Walk to your agreed pick up point without delay Prep Area Gate Behind ICentre Gate (Allchurch Avenue) Main Gate at B Block (Benowa Road) OSHC Wait sitting or standing quietly until your parent or guardian arrives If you are still at school at 3:20pm, when the Move It, Move It song plays, walk to the office with your bag Notify an office staff member that you have not been collected yet Sit and wait quietly at the office No use of playground and sporting equipment after school.
+Action After School Procedure

+Time Between 2:55pm and 3:20pm

+Movement Ensure you have all the equipment you need to take home, before leaving the classroom.
+Collect your bag and belongings.
+If you are walking or bike riding home: leave the school grounds immediately.
+If you are being collected by a parent/carer or high school sibling, walk to your agreed pick up point without delay: Prep Area Gate Behind iCentre Gate (Allchurch Avenue) Main Gate at B Block (Benowa Road) OSHC After school activity Wait sitting or standing quietly until your parent or guardian arrives.
+If you are still at school at 3:20pm, when the music bell plays, walk to the office with your bag.
+Notify an office staff member that you have not been collected yet.
+Sit and wait quietly at the office.
+No use of playground or sporting equipment after school.